postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/bitbucket-pipelines.md

 Each time the pipeline runs, Newman runs the collections that contain your tests.
 You can view the results of your tests in Postman.
 You an also configure the [Postman cloud reporter](https://www.npmjs.com/package/newman-reporter-postman-cloud) to send detailed collection run information back to Postman.

-> Before you begin, make sure you’ve already [set up an integration](#configuring-bitbucket-pipelines-integration) between your API version and Bitbucket Pipelines.
+> Before you begin, make sure you’ve already [set up an integration](#configuring-bitbucket-pipelines-integration) between your API and Bitbucket Pipelines.

 To generate configuration code for Newman: